Learn about topics that matter to you

 A growth/high growth investment style looks to achieve capital growth over the long-term.
 This type of portfolio would usually see 80%+ in growth assets.

 Investing can help you reach your financial goals sooner but can be overwhelming sometimes.
 We’re here to help simplify the process and help you get started.

-Managed funds masterclass
+Managed funds explained

 Why invest in a managed fund

 A managed fund is a professionally managed investment portfolio that pools your money together with the money of multiple investors.
 An Investment Manager then buys and sells shares or other assets (property, cash, bonds etc) on your behalf.

 Asset classes refer to the different categories that investments with similar features can be grouped into.
 Becoming familiar with asset classes can help you to further understand what to expect from the various investment options available to you.

 An investment strategy is what guides your investment decisions.
 It is based on your future income or capital needs, how long you want to invest for, and how much risk you can live with.